datalifeofzq/datalifeofzq/README.md

 **Fun facts:**

 * 👩‍🎓 Graduated from Florida State University with a Bachelor's Degree in Management Information Systems and a Bachelor's Degree in Economics.
 * ✍️ Currently working on my SQL and Python skills.
-As well as, improving my storytelling skills using Tableau.
+As well as, improving my storytelling skills using PowerBI.
 * 👔 Started my own business in 2021 that grossed $500,000 in revenue within six months.
 * 🏋️ Love to go to the gym on a daily basis
 * 🤔 I don’t trust people who don’t write SQL queries in uppercase.